ultimate-research/ssbh_lib/README.md

 - Save the changes to a new file with `ssbh_lib_json.exe mesh.json model_new.numshb`

 ## Building
-With Rust 1.60 or later installed, run `cargo build --release`.
+With a recent version of Rust installed, run `cargo build --release`.

 ## Credits
 - [SSBHLib](https://github.com/Ploaj/SSBHLib) - the original C# implementation for reading and writing SSBH files
 - [geometry_tools](https://github.com/ScanMountGoat/geometry_tools) - vertex data and geometry bounding calculations
-- [BinRead](https://crates.io/crates/binread) - binary parsing library and inspiration for porting the C# implementation to Rust
+- [binrw]([https://crates.io/crates/binread](https://github.com/jam1garner/binrw)) - binary parsing library and inspiration for porting the C# implementation to Rust
 - [glam](https://crates.io/crates/glam) - efficient vector and matrix math using SIMD
 - *see the Cargo.toml files for the remaining projects used*